hazelcast/hazelcast-nodejs-client/README.md

 ```

 In order to load `MySSLFactory` in your SSL configuration, you should set `path` and `exportedName` as `factory_utils.js`
-and `MySSLFactory` respectively.
+and `MySSLFactory`, respectively.

-If you have only one export as the default export from `factory_utils.js`, just skip `exportedName` property and
+If you have only one export as the default export from `factory_utils.js`, just skip the `exportedName` property and
 the client will load the default export from the file.